Team5599/BNCHS-Sentinels-Website-v5/docs/Other Documentation.md

 - Analytics
 - DDOS Protection

-Our SSL certificates are handled by Heroku.
+Our SSL certificates are handled by Cloudflare.

 > ℹ️ Did you know we average about 1.29k requests through Cloudflare a day?